mrowdy/slemgrim.github.io/_drafts/http2-push-in-detail.md

 </html>
 ```

-The browser has to download the whole document first, search for attachments and than start a new request for every attachment.
-In http1.x this looks something like that:
+So when we request a website your browser first loads a html file,
+looks for all assets inside it, and requests each asset at it's own.
+Every asset can than require other assets at its own.
+Think about background
+images in your stylesheets or scripts loaded with AJAX.

 ![http1.x asset waterfall][http1.x-asset-waterfall]

+You clearly see that the browser needs to download the HTML file before the other assets.
+There's also a lot of time spend on connection to the single resources.

 With HTTP/2 and it's [multiplexed connections](https://http2.github.io/faq/#why-is-http2-multiplexed) the browser doesn't have
 to make multiple connections.
-It keeps the first connection open for a short while and downloads all assets to this
+It keeps the first connection open and downloads all assets from this
-domain over that connection.
+domain over it.

 ![HTTP/2 asset waterfall][http2-asset-waterfall]

+In reality it does a lot more things but for the scope of the article this should do it.
-This already saves us a lot of overhead especially when we have a lot of assets.
+We now save a lot of overhead especially when we have many assets.
-This comes with pretty nice benefits:

-- no more concatenation of stylesheets and scripts
-- no more spriting
-- no limit for simultan connections to one domain like in http1.x
-- therefore no need for domain sharding

-But wouldn't it be nice to download all needed files at once? instead of waiting for the first file to finish?
+With this feature we eliminate common hacks like script/style concatenation, spriting and domain sharding at
+protocol level.
+Pretty rad.

+There are still big time steps in the waterfall.
+We know which files are required by our HTML file so wy can't we send
-We already do this with inlining.
+them at once?
+We already do this.
+I'ts called inlining.

-### whats the problem with inlining?
+### Whats the problem with inlining?

 In order to be performant we came up with a list of hacks in the past.
 One is asset inlining.
 You see it in various forms: